 You don’t have to get up at 4am like everyone presumes about rowers…

-Our standard membership is £75 and gives you access to all that LSERC has to offer - from races, to socials, to weekly training (outings, ergs, circuits, S&C in the Marshall Building gym).
-You’re free to join either of our squads - Squad A or Casual Squad -, to learn to cox, to train as much (or as little!) as you like, and to make the most of the LSERC experience.
-Your fee enables our continued use of the University of London boathouse in Chiswick, contributes to race fees, and allows us to employ our two professional coaches, Jonno and Beth.
-With most UK university boat clubs costing anywhere from £100-200, our fee is designed to be inclusive and is arguably much cheaper than a gym membership!!
+Our standard membership is £90 and gives you access to all that LSERC has to offer - from races, to socials, to weekly training (outings, ergs, circuits, S&C in the Marshall Building gym).
+You’re free to join either of our squads - Senior, Intermediate or Development Squad to learn to cox, to train as much (or as little!) as you like and to make the most of the LSERC experience.
+Your fee enables our continued use of the University of London boathouse in Chiswick, contributes to race fees, and allows us to employ our professional coach, Sam.
+With most UK university boat clubs costing anywhere from £100-£200+, our fee is subsidised and designed to be inclusive.
+It is also arguably much cheaper than a gym membership!!

 Not into the sports side?
 That’s cool, too!
-For the absolute steal of £30, social membership gives you discounted access to all that Rowing socials have to offer.
-Our social members are integral to the club; often dedicated attendees of our weekly Wednesday pre-drinks (before Zoo), as well as our infamous club dinners on Brick Lane, and club-wide costume socials for AU events such as Carol.
+For the absolute steal of £45, social membership gives you discounted access to all that LSE Rowing socials have to offer.
+Our social members are integral to the club; often dedicated attendees of our weekly Wednesday pre-drinks (before Sway), as well as our infamous club dinners on Brick Lane, and club-wide costume socials for AU events such as Carol.
 You will also gain access to all our trips!

 EVENTS AND ACTIVITIES